mongodb/docs/source/administration/replica-sets.rst

 All replica sets have a single :term:`primary` node and one or more :term:`secondary` nodes.
-Replica sets sets allow you to configure secondary nodes in a variey of ways.
+Replica sets sets allow you to configure secondary nodes in a variety of ways.
 This section describes these configurations and also describes the arbiter node type.

 .. note::